Nana Akufo-Addo administration controversies: The proposed use of the Heritage Fund to implement the free SHS education policy

+Large size of government with 110 ministers of state

+In 2017, Akuffo Addo swore in 110 ministers, the largest ever government in Ghana since the beginning of the fourth republic.
+The appointments included three deputies for ministries like Finance, Information, Local Government and Rural Development as well as Energy.
+The Minority leader of the opposition National Democratic Congress, Haruna Iddrissu described the large size of the government as "elephant-sized", matching the elephant in the party symbol.
+He stated that the large size would put pressure on public funds.
+Other members of the minority in parliament and some government organisations raised some concerns about the size of the government.

-Pressure group, Occupy Ghana has also hit hard at the government, arguing that the President will be promoting corruption with the large number of ministers he wants to work with and went on to question the commitment of the President to protect the public purse.
-Responding in the media about a large size government for a small country such as Ghana, then Minister for Information Mustapha Hamid jabbed at critics stating that "We never promised a lean government".
+Pressure group Occupy Ghana criticised the government, arguing that the President would be promoting corruption with the large number of ministers he chose to work with, and questioned the commitment of the President to protecting the public purse.
+Responding in the media about a large size government for a small country such as Ghana, the then Minister for Information Mustapha Hamid jabbed at critics stating that "We never promised a lean government".
 The information minister further indicated that the only way to solve the huge problems created by the erstwhile administration and to fulfill their promises is by appointing an army of ministers.